 In this example the W3C logo is used to supplement text within a link that leads to the W3C homepage.
 The image does not represent different functionality or convey other information than that already provided by in the link text, so a null (empty) value is applied, (

 alt=""), to avoid redundancy and repetition.
 In effect the image is a decorative adjunct or visual cue to the link text:

 In this example the image follows text within a link to inform users that the link will open in a new window.
 It has the text alternative “new window” to reflect the representation on the image:

-Note: This type of icon is often used to indicate different file formats such as AVI, ODF, MP3, PDF, Word, and many more.
-In this case the text alternative should equally convey the format represented by each icon.
+Note: This technique is often used with icons to indicate different file formats such as AVI, ODF, MP3, PDF, Word, and many more.
+In this case the text alternative should equally convey the format represented by each icon, see Informative Images.